nens/threedi-docs/source/e_2d_slope_tutorial.rst

 Putting the raster in the right location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-#) At the top of the 3Di Models & Simulations panel, click on the (blue, underlined) name of your schematisation.
+#) At the top of the 3Di Models & Simulations panel, click the (blue, underlined) name of your schematisation.
 Windows Explorer will open; browse to *work in progress/schematisation/rasters*.
 This is the location where the infiltration raster should be copied to.

 #) Open another Windows Explorer window and browse to the location where you downloaded the data for this tutorial.